Forza Horizon 6: How to Earn Credits Fast and Unlock Hidden Cars

 Drive through fresh regions instead of fast-traveling past rewards

-One of the best starter money habits in FH6 is also the least flashy: explore the open world while moving between objectives.
-Early map completion is unusually valuable because every newly discovered road, landmark, hidden item, and regional milestone feeds more rewards into your account.
-This is especially strong at the start, when you have large sections of fogged map and a lot of first-time bonuses still waiting.
+The least flashy starter habit is also one of the best: explore the open world while moving between objectives.
+Early map completion is unusually valuable because every newly discovered road, landmark, hidden item, and regional milestone feeds rewards into your account.
+This is strongest at the start, when most of the map is still fogged and a lot of first-time bonuses are waiting.

-In practice, this means picking a region you have barely touched, driving there manually, and treating the trip as part of the farm.
-If you see an XP board, a mascot, a landmark, or a detour that clears several new roads, take it.
-You are not wasting time.
-You are stacking credit sources that taper off later.
+In practice, pick a region you have barely touched, drive there manually, and treat the trip as part of the farm.
+If you spot an XP board, a mascot, a landmark, or a detour that clears several new roads, take it.
+You are not wasting time — you are stacking credit sources that taper off later.

-Use races, deliveries, and regional tasks in the same loop
+Run races, deliveries, and regional tasks in one loop

 The most efficient early session is a loop, not a grind.
-Start in an uncleared region, drive to a race or festival activity, complete it on your best credit settings, then keep moving through the same area for side rewards.
-Public guides also single out Tokyo City delivery jobs and regional mascot destruction as worthwhile add-ons because they pay out while asking much less from your tuning setup than repeated high-level races do.
+Start in an uncleared region, drive to a race or festival activity, clear it on your best credit settings, then keep moving through the same area for side rewards.
+Tokyo City delivery jobs and regional mascot destruction are worth folding in because they pay out while asking far less from your tuning than repeated high-level races do.

 • Pick one region you have not developed much.